In this video, you'll add a sprite

 You can even use the event more than once.

-Adding the "catch me" event near the end of the code
+Adding in a catch me event near the end of the code

 a second time.

 Remember, your code will look different

 somewhere in your other sprite's code.

 and your users will never have a chance

-to catch your sprite!
+to catch your sprite.

 Now it's your turn.

 and react when the user clicks on it.

 so that your new code is run during your commercial.

-when I receive broadcast" block to run.
+when I receive broadcast block to run.